-Shorter synthetic routes Professional6 days ago - Mobile Phone & Tablets - Makoko - 8 views
+Shorter synthetic routes Professional4 months ago - Mobile Phone & Tablets - Makoko - 56 views

 Since greater cell density results in increased surface area, this means that a metal substrate of a given volume will be more catalytically active than a ceramic one.
 Most metal substrates used in the cooking and heating sectors have between 100 and 200 cells per square inch (cpsi).
 Metal substrates can be made in a variety of profiles, with round, square and rectangular being most common.
 Another variable is the pattern of the corrugations in the foil, which can either be straight through or involve changes of direction.
 The latter option is known as ‘herringbone’ and gives rise to turbulence which increases the activity of the catalytic converter but at the expense of an increased pressure drop.